UlyssesZh/UlyssesZh.github.io/_posts/2020-01-25-barycentric-ellipsoid.md

-In order to show that the center of the quadric is a hyperellipsoid whose center is $\mathbf0$, we need to prove that the coefficients of the linear terms are all $0$, and the coefficients of the suqare terms are all positive.
+In order to show that the center of the quadric is a hyperellipsoid whose center is $\mathbf0$, we need to prove that the coefficients of the linear terms are all $0$, and the determinant of the coefficients is positive.

 # Proving that the center of the quadric is $\mathbf0$